-For fiscal year 2017, net revenues from the corporate franchise tax were \$1.2 billion.
+For fiscal year 2019, net revenues from the corporate franchise tax were \$1.7 billion.
 The proceeds from the corporate franchise tax go into the State General Fund.

 The Minnesota corporate income tax was enacted in 1933, at the same time and at the same rates as the individual income tax.
 Several changes have been made to the tax rate since 1933.
 At times it was a flat rate; at others, a graduated rate schedule applied.
-The bank excise tax was first enacted in 1941 at a rate of 8%.
-The bank excise tax was at a rate different from the corporate income tax until 1973.
+The bank excise tax was first enacted in 1941 at a rate of 8% and had a rate different from the corporate income tax until 1973.
 The current rate of 9.8% has been in effect for the corporate franchise tax since 1990.

 In 1987 the corporate income and bank excise taxes were replaced by the corporate franchise tax, and a federal definition of income (federal taxable income) was adopted.
-Although the Minnesota tax base now conforms more closely to the federal, a number of modifications to federal taxable income still exist.
+Although the Minnesota tax base now generally conforms to the federal base, a number of modifications to federal taxable income still exist.
+In 2017, several federal law changes were enacted that expanded the corporate tax base beginning in 2018.
+Minnesota conformed to most of those changes in 2019, with the exception of the international provisions.